-Scientists identify molecular trigger for Alzheimer's diseaseMay 20th, 2013 in Alzheimer's disease & dementia /
+Scientists identify molecular trigger for Alzheimer's diseaseMay 20, 2013 in Medicine & Health / Alzheimer's disease & dementia

 Researchers have pinpointed a catalytic trigger for the onset of Alzheimer's disease – when the fundamental structure of a protein molecule changes to cause a chain reaction that leads to the death of neurons in the brain.